williamvds/uni/ace/lectures.md

   - Running time proportional to sum of `n+(n-1)+...+2+1`
 - Best case is 𝑂(nlog(n)) - when the pivot is the median element
   - `L` and `G` are the same size - splitting `S` into halves, like merge sort
-- Average case is 𝑂(nlog(n)) - half hte times the pivot is close to the median
+- Average case is 𝑂(nlog(n)) - half the times the pivot is close to the median

 ## Comparison sorting
 > Comparison sorting: A sorting algorithm that compares between elements in the